mas-bandwidth/udp/010/README.md

 We can now run 100k clients for each c3-highcpu-44 instance.
 This is a 20X cost saving from $4,811,140 USD per-month to $240,557 for the VMs.

 But there are still the egress bandwidth charges, and these dominate.
-Surely at such a scale, the egress bandwidth would be greatly reduce, but let's go a step further.
+Surely at such a scale, the egress bandwidth price would be greatly reduced with sales negotiations with Google Cloud, but let's go a step further.

 Let's run the system in bare metal.